-The Co-operative Bank's BCA could be downgraded following evidence that the bank will not be able to return to a sustainable level of net profitability beyond 2021.
+The Co-operative Bank's BCA could be downgraded following evidence that the bank will not be able to return to a sustainable level of net profitability beyond 2021, and failure to comply with its MREL requirements.

 A downgrade of The Co-operative Bank's BCA would lead to a downgrade of all long-term ratings of The Co-operative Bank and The Co-operative Bank Finance.